ultraseedbox/USB-Docs/Getting Started Guide/Secure Shell (SSH)/Your UltraSeedbox Linux Terminal - Helpful Commands for Learning Linux.md

 To change the running state of an application we use `app-[appname] [start|stop|restart]`.
 These commands will be useful for you throughout the usage of your USB slot for troubleshooting or further customizing your experience.

+#### Checking Used Space

+To display your folder structure and space taken by individual  files the `ncdu -x` command is included in every Ultraseedbox slot.
+After a short scan largest items are displayed top and size is in descending order
 #### Further Info

 For further information regarding specific commands for a particular application run `app-[appname] help`.
 This will provide all sub-commands available for the said app.